 Wine o'clock is a real thing.
-Last year, the Oxford online dictionary officially added the word and defined it as "the appropriate time of day to start drinking wine."
+In 2015, the Oxford online dictionary officially added the word and defined it as "the appropriate time of day to start drinking wine."
 It didn't mention an exact time because wine o'clock is a fluid moment, changing depending on a wine drinker's circumstances, mood and probably proximity to a bottle they really want to open.

 To come up with that time, they sourced data from everyday wine drinkers who use the Hello Vino app to learn about wine and keep a record of what they're drinking.
 Using 2.06 million pieces of data generated by consumers using the app, Enolytics determined that wine o'clock begins at 4:45 p.m. and ends at 9 p.m. (local time), peaking between 6 p.m. and 6:45 p.m.